joylarkin/joylarkin/README.md

 ### Welcome (2024 Version)

-- 💬 Ask me about tech, marketing, startups, open source, community building, decentralization, web3, or artificial intelligence.
-Or maybe even ask me about starting a new thing. 👀
+- 💬 Ask me about tech, artificial intelligence, marketing, startups, open source, community building, decentralization, or web3.

-- 👩🏻‍💻 Currently working on global marketing, community, and evangelism at ⏁ ZeroTier.
+- 👩🏻‍💻 Currently working on sales, marketing, community, and evangelism at <a href="https://airtrain.ai">Airtrain.ai</a>.

 - 📜 I was probably on the Internet 🌐 way before you. 😉